justinKenealy/harrys-house/README.md

 ## Features

 - User authentication: Users can sign up, log in, and log out securely.
-- Product catalog: Browse and search for various products available in Harry's House.
+- Product catalog: Users can browse and search for various products available in Harry's House.
 - Shopping cart: Add products to the cart, update quantities, and proceed to checkout.
 - Wishlist: Add or remove products to the wishlist for future reference.
 - Order management: View and track orders placed by the user.
-- Responsive design: The application is optimized for different screen sizes and devices.
+- Responsive design: The application is optimized for different screen sizes.

 ## Technologies Used